22940dev/hugo-frameview/content/projects.md

 The most awesome thing about this project is that it is run by a community of awesome people and [anyone can contribute](https://github.com/learn-anything/learn-anything/blob/dev/CONTRIBUTING.md#contributing) to making it better for everyone.

 ## Alfred Workflows
-I really love programming in Go and making [Alfred workflows](https://github.com/learn-anything/alfred-workflows#amazing-alfred-workflows--).
+I love programming in Go and making [Alfred workflows](https://github.com/learn-anything/alfred-workflows#amazing-alfred-workflows--).

 Here are some workflows I made that I use myself daily: